Erasmus+ non-EU teaching programme (ICM)

 Ca’ Foscari offers its teachers the mobility opportunities of the new Erasmus+ International Credit Mobility Program (ICM), entirely funded by the European Union, with the objective of promoting international mobility of students and staff from and to non EU countries.

-At the moment there are two different active projects, both based on single country projects:
+At the moment there are three different active projects, all based on single country projects:

 - the second one has a financial envelope of € 1.617.540,00, covering the 2019-2022 period, and will end mandatorily on 31/07/2022.